eclipse-cbi/p2repo-sbom/docs/overview.md

 A feature unit is a component of type [library](https://cyclonedx.org/docs/1.6/json/#components_items_type).
-It corresponds to a pair of installable units, `*.feature.group` and `*.feature.jar`, where `*` is the base ID, as well the units' associated artifact ID.
+It corresponds to a pair of installable units, `*.feature.group` and `*.feature.jar`, where `*` is the base ID, as well as the units' associated artifact ID.
 ```xml
 <unit id='org.example.abc.feature.group' version='1.0.0.v20250601-000' singleton='false'>
   <update id='org.example.abc.feature.group' range='[0.0.0,1.0.0.v20250601-000)' severity='0'/>